Blog Layout

 Interestingly, the next scene is of Jesus reprimanding the disciples for not allowing parents with children to have access to him.
 Inherent in children are the emotional commitments of the relationship that created them.
 It’s as if there’s within each being a spiritual DNA which tells a person from whom they came and to whom they belong.
 Regardless of the reason a relationship may be broken, it never goes away.
 As God loves and wants to be loved exclusively forever, so relationships should never have anyone else take its place.

 At the center of that God-Marriage relationship is grace.
 People aren’t perfect, and marriages which extend grace to each other operate and are sustained by it.
+At its foundation is extending love to the other as they are and allowing them to love you as they can.
 Similarly, God offers forgiveness and mercy when a relationship with God in Jesus is also dishonored or broken.

 Mark 10:2-12